01 of 08

 Pro tip: If opting for the hairdryer as a melting tool, use the diffuser attachment to further focus the hot air and have a bit more control over your art.

 Lay Out Your Crayons

 Arrange the crayons along one edge of the canvas.
-Keep in mind that colors placed next to each other will likely mix when melting, so it may be best to align colors that are more analogous than complementary (which would lead to muddy, brownish, melted wax).
+Keep in mind that colors placed next to each other will likely mix when melting, so it may be best to align colors that are analogous, rather than complementary—which would lead to muddy, brownish, melted wax.

-In this example, we opted to follow rainbow order and left a crayon-width of space on each end to naturally frame the art.
+In this example, the crayons follow rainbow order and there is a crayon-width of space on each end to naturally frame the art.
 Tweak your pattern until you're completely satisfied with your design; you won't be able to rearrange the crayons once they're glued onto the canvas.Continue to 4 of 8 below.

 04 of 08

 Using a line of hot glue per stick, adhere the crayons to the canvas.
 It’s best to work in groups of two to three crayons at once.
 We chose to glue the crayons down with their individual names facing up, as a nod to the prominent use of color in the piece.Continue to 5 of 8 below.